Deir Yassin massacre: Deir Yassin

 Deir Yassin was a Palestinian Arab village of several hundred residents, all Muslim, living in 144 houses.
 The International Committee of the Red Cross reported that there were 400 residents; Yoav Gelber writes that there were 610, citing the British mandatory authority figures; and Begin's biographer, Eric Silver, 800 to 1,000.
-The village was relatively prosperous, thanks to the excavation of limestone from its quarries, which allowed the residents to make a good living from stone-cutting.
+Walid Khalidi writes that the population was approximately 750.

 The village was situated on a hill 800 meters above sea level and two kilometers south of the Tel Aviv highway.
 It bordered West Jerusalem's Jewish suburbs; Givat Shaul, an Orthodox community, just across the valley 700 meters to the northeast, and Beit HaKerem to the southeast.
 The closest Arab towns were Qalunya a few kilometers to the northwest and Ein Karem a few kilometers to the southwest, where the Arab Liberation Army had set up a base.
 Cutting through Ein Karem and Deir Yassin was the Sharafa ridge (Mount Herzl), a strategically important elevation that the Haganah had taken earlier.

-The only road to and from the village ran eastward passing through Givat Shaul.
+The village's prosperity was one reason for the assault, and when the village was captured there was widespread looting and robbery of its residents.

 By most accounts, the villagers lived in peace with their Jewish neighbors, particularly those in Givat Shaul, some of whom reportedly tried to help the villagers during the Irgun–Lehi massacre.